belle2/basf2/analysis/doc/ForEach.rst

 For more complex tasks, such such as modifying the behaviour of a chain of modules according to each entry in an array, this is no longer sufficient, or would lead to overly convoluted implementations.
 To remedy this, the framework supports sub-dividing events for a certain module chain by using `path.for_each(loopObjectName, arrayName, path)` in the steering file.
 This has the effect of calling the `event()` methods of modules in path for each entry in the array identified by arrayName.
 For each run through path, an object stored under the name loopObjectName will contain the array entry for this iteration.
 Modules can modify stored data to share it with other modules, but objects/arrays of event durability are reset after each iteration through the path and thus are not visible to following modules.

 This feature is used by both the `FlavorTagger` and `FullEventInterpretation` algorithms.

-For the full documentation, please take a look at the code:
+For the full documentation, please take a look at `basf2.Path.for_each`

-.. autofunction:: basf2.Path.for_each

 Usage
 -----------